External Displays

 Q: When I plug in an external display everything slows down.
 What is the problem?

-A: This can happen when you are using the NVIDIA (On-Demand) graphics mode.
-This mode uses the Intel GPU for everything by default and can result in slow external displays.
+A: This can happen when you are using the Hybrid GPU (On-Demand Mode).
+This mode uses the Intel GPU to drive all displays slow performance.
 As mentioned elsewhere, we recommend this mode only when you want to maximize VRAM for GPGPU purposes.
 But sometimes one can forget to switch back.

-To fix this, visit the GPU widget in the system tray and select Switch to: NVIDIA (Performance mode).
+To fix this, visit the GPU widget in the system tray and select Switch to Nvidia GPU (Performance Mode).
 After rebooting, your desktop interface should run much more smoothly.

 Q: When I booted, my external displays do not work.
 What could be happening?

 A: There are two likely causes.
 First, you may be running Intel (Powersave mode).
-Switch to Nvidia (Performance mode) and your displays should return (see Battery Management for more detail).
-If you are already running in Nvida mode and the displays are still not showing up, the DKMS modules may not be updated correctly.
+Switch to Nvidia (Performance mode) and your displays should return (see M2 External Displays for more detail).
+If you are already running in Nvida (Performance Mode) and the displays are still not showing up, the DKMS modules may not be updated correctly.
 Please try running sudo dkms autoinstall and follow the instructions.
 Install headers if you are requested.
 Once complete, reboot and the multi-display support should return.

 Q: I was previously able to connect an external monitor.
 Now that same monitor is not recognized.
 What I can I do to fix this?

 A: The file /lib/modprobe.d/nvidia-kms.conf contains a setting for Nvidia GPUs.
-Somethimes this gets changed for reasons we have yet to identify.
+This can get changed during an driver update.
 You can edit it using sudo kate /lib/modprobe.d/nvidia-kms.conf (use your preferred text editor like vim, nano, or editor).
 Then ensure the modset=0 is the final portion of the line as presented below.

 # This file was generated by nvidia-prime # Set value to 0 to disable modesetting options nvidia-drm modeset=0